 The Wine Gate serves lunch throughout the week, but only offers dinner Thurs. – Sat. nights so plan accordingly.
 This St. Johnsbury restaurant picked up on the train theme as it is located right on the railroad tracks.
 A dark space with few windows, it is made cozy with lighting and décor.
 The gates that serve as doors are a quaint touch that helps add character.

 Here we recommend trying the fish tacos, if they are on the menu.
 Topped with your choice of Avocado or Mango and served with a spicy aioli in a house made tortilla.
 These tacos are fantastically fresh tasting and the tortilla is unlike any taco shell you’ve ever eaten – crunchy and almost chip like.

 We love the bacon wrapped scallops – well cooked with crispy bacon on the outside the combinations of sweet scallop and smoke bacon is delicious.
-Their bruschetta is topped with tomatoes, mozzarella, and basil drizzled with a balsamic vinegar – this pairs well with the tacos.

 The Wine Gate has a full bar and so cocktails are on the menu.
 Their watermelon margarita with fresh watermelon is super refreshing.
 But I am partial to whiskey cocktails and have seen a Crowned Maple Martini that is on my list to try.